kyma-project/kyma/docs/01-overview/main-areas/telemetry/README.md

 ## Scope

 There will be a focus on the signals of application logs, distributed traces, and metrics only.
 Other kinds of signals are not considered.
-Also, logs like audit logs or operational logs are specifically de-scoped.
+Also, logs like audit logs or operational logs are specifically descoped.

 Supported integration scenarios are neutral to the vendor of the target system; a vendor-specific way is not planned at the moment.